 Avid DNxHR 4444, Avid DNxHQX

-Stereo: 24 Bit 48kHz Linear PCM audio delivered as part of a .MOV/.MXF/.AVI
+Stereo: 24 Bit 48kHz Linear PCM audio delivered as part of a .MOV/.MXF

 5.1 Audio: Separate discrete WAV files for each channel in your 5.1 mix.

-Audio files must be the same exact length as your video or your film will be out of sync.
+Audio files should be the same exact length as your video or your film to ensure sync.